 We operate the largest spay/neuter clinic in the country with more than 20,000 surgeries a year targeting the animals that are most at risk of straining our partner shelters.

-First Coast No More Homeless Pets helps people and their pets with high quality, low-cost veterinary care through our sustainable industry-leading programs, services and solutions.
+First Coast No More Homeless Pets helps people and their pets with affordable, accessible veterinary care through our sustainable industry-leading programs, services and solutions.
 We are not a shelter; we make shelters stronger with a broad range of comprehensive programs like our Pet Food Bank, large-scale adoption events, and through low-cost or no-cost spay neuter programs.

-FCNMHP helps keep pets in homes by ensuring that any pet owner can afford to spay/neuter their pets and get medical care that is up to 40% less expensive than other veterinary hospitals and clinics.
-By keeping veterinary costs affordable, we reduce shelter relinquishment and acheive our mission.
+FCNMHP helps keep pets in homes by ensuring that any pet owner can afford to spay/neuter their pets and get medical care that is less expensive than other veterinary hospitals and clinics.
+By keeping veterinary costs affordable, we reduce shelter relinquishment and achieve our mission.

 In 2008, FCNMHP partnered with the Jacksonville, FL public shelter to sterilize feral cats and release them back into their territory (Trap-Neuter-Return).
 Not only does this program save more than 8,000 annually, but it is the most responsible and cost effective way to manage the feral cat population and has become a national model.